Find Grad Schools

 17% Racial-Ethnic Minorities*

 Virginia Tech is the 20th most popular school in the nation for students seeking a master's degree in environmental engineering.
 Each year, around 37,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,750 per year, while in-state graduate students, on average, pay $14,098 per year.
-For the 2020-2021 academic year, 12 master's degrees were handed out to environmental engineering majors at Virginia Tech.
-About 92% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,104 per year, while in-state graduate students, on average, pay $14,521 per year.
+During the most recent year for which we have data, 12 people received their master's degree in environmental engineering from Virginia Tech.
+About 33% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to environmental engineering that offer master’s degrees.